cbg-ethz/SGS/ReadMe.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 `SubGroupSeparation` is an R package for marginalization in Bayesian networks.
 It allows for efficient exact and approximate inference that works both in low- and high-dimensional settings.
 Efficient marginalization is reached by splitting the calculation into sub-calculations of lower dimensionality.

-This is an implementation of the paper:

-Fritz M. Bayer, Giusi Moffa, Niko Beerenwinkel, Jack Kuipers.
-[Marginalization in Bayesian Networks: Integrating Exact and Approximate Inference](https://arxiv.org/abs/2112.09217), [arXiv preprint](https://arxiv.org/abs/2112.09217), 2021
+This code is an implementation of the paper [Marginalization in Bayesian Networks: Integrating Exact and Approximate Inference](https://arxiv.org/abs/2112.09217), [arXiv preprint](https://arxiv.org/abs/2112.09217).

 Installation
 -----------